 Perhaps no other city in the world receives as much attention on an annual basis then Paris.
 The City of Light has been the center of major revolutions, great architectural achievements, and Enlightenment philosophy.
 Countless artists, writers, thinkers, and romantics have flocked to Paris over the centuries all in search of a piece of that Parisian Magic.

 A few hours south of Paris lies the Loire Valley.
 This 170 mile stretch of central France has some of the most jaw-dropping scenery in the whole country.
 Beautiful sprawling castle estates, wineries, and miles of flat scenic highway make the Loire Valley a travelers paradise.

 As one of the most iconic and beautiful places in all of France, the Loire Valley sees a ton of human traffic.
 In my opinion, the valley is best explored by camper van or bicycle.
 Public transportation or hitchhiking are great alternatives to cycling, though not quite as rewarding.
 The only way to escape the crowds in the Loire Valley is to have your own transport and timeframe.
 Having a bicycle is a great way to see the sites but at your own pace.
-If you dig castles, history, and ferry-tale landscapes, a bike tour of the Loire Valley is perfect for you.
+If you dig castles, history, and fairytale landscapes, a bike tour of the Loire Valley is perfect for you.